-The app is configured to run Wordpress cron tasks every 5 minutes.
+The app is configured to run WordPress cron tasks every 5 minutes.

 To run the cron tasks manually run the following command using the Web terminal:

-/app/code/wp --allow-root cron event run --due-now
+sudo -E -u www-data /app/pkg/wp cron event run --due-now

-Wordpress' built-in cron task schedule
+WordPress' built-in cron task schedule

 wp-cron is disabled since

 for low traffic websites.